foeLe/Software-Engineering-project-Spring-22/README.md

             1. we can also enter 'https://team-11-app.herokuapp.com/' in a browser
             2. we can also use the command 'heroku local' then paste in 'http://localhost:5000/' in a browser
 ```
+To view our database's contents:
+'''sh
+    1) 'heroku pg:psql -a team-11-app'
+        - enter the database
+    2) 'SELECT * FROM player;'
+        - we are viewing everything in the database named "player."
+    3) 'exit'
+        - return to heroku command prompt
+'''

 # How to test changes made to the app in deployed mode
 First, follow 1) to 2) from 'How to view deployed app' section above.
 Commit changes: